UsualSpace/Truth-Table-Generator/README.md

 You can try it out here:
 https://onlinegdb.com/lJG5Ig-8j

-Parses a propositional expression and generates a truth table of all possible input combinations and outputs.
+This program parses a propositional expression and generates a truth table of all possible input combinations and outputs.
 I made this originally to help me in my discrete structures course in college, however I only completed it after the course was done.

 It works by first performing a lexical analysis (lexing) on a raw user entered string.
 What that basically means is it breaks up the entered string into meaningful blocks of data that the program will be able to understand in a later step.
 These blocks of data - called "tokens" - store the raw characters that were identified during the lexing process, a token type (PROPOSITION, TRUTH_VALUE, CONJUNCTION, etc.), and a precedence level (because we will likely be dealing with logical operators, which have to be evaluated in a certain order).